mirzafarangi/HeartRateVariability_time_series_analysis/blueprint_ios.md

-# Blueprint: iOS HRV Brain App Architecture
+# Blueprint: iOS Lumenis App Architecture

 ## Overview
-This document defines the complete architecture, authentication system, and data flows for the iOS HRV Brain app.
+This document defines the architecture, authentication system, and data flows for the iOS Lumenis app.
 It covers the core components including authentication management, network layer, recording system, and session management across all tabs.

 ---